 A combination of a good lawn aerator and a good lawn mower is needed for a beautiful lawn to be attained.

 So, in this post, I will be baring it all.
 And if you follow this, expect your lawn to receive praise from your entire neighborhood.

-As we are used to, we decided to scour the markets for you and shortlist the best 4 aerators- according to our experience.
+As we are used to, we decided to scour the markets for you and shortlist the 4 top notch aerators- as per our experience.